 How Long Does Probate Take by State

-The honest answer for 10 of the biggest US states — with the statutory creditor claim period that sets the floor, the things that speed probate up, and the things that drag it out.
+The honest answer for 23 US states — with the statutory creditor claim period that sets the floor, the things that speed probate up, and the things that drag it out.

 - California CA View →